E-flite's Blade mSR Review - What Makes It So Good?

 YES - this is finally an electric tail motor heli that works, and works well.
 The tail holding ability and response is amazing not to mention overall flight performance.
 The Blade mSR is going to be a hotter product then the Blade mCX in all areas, most noticeably flight performance.

-The new flybarless version of the mSR (now called the mSR X) is now available.
+The flybarless version of the mSR (called the mSR X) is now available.
 I have more info on it at the bottom of the page and the link above will take you to my review on it.

 Then there is the tail rotor motor itself.
 Since the tail rotor blade is so small with almost no mass, the motor can directly drive the tail rotor blade with no need for speed reduction gearing.